OpenLHS/Distrib_analysis/Horizontally_distributed_analysis/linear_regression/Linear_regression_modelling/README.md

 ## Data requirements

 - Data is expected to be saved in a `.csv` file.
-- The first column of your data file must be the outcome variable (`out1`). # (!)
-On devrait probablement changer ici le y->out1. À valider aussi dans les fichiers de données si tout est beau.
+- The first column of your data file must be the outcome variable (`out1`).
 - All other columns (predictor variables) must be in the same order and must share the same names across nodes.
 - Each level for categorical variables is expected to have been possible to sample across all nodes.
 Otherwise, said level should either be removed or merged with another level.
 - Categorical variables must be binarized before running this code.
 Binarized variables must use the values `0` or `1`, where `1` indicates a success (or having the characteristic).